Puer Aeternus Archetype: Understanding the Eternal Child

 For the time being one is doing this or that, but whether it is a woman or a job it is not yet what is really wanted, and there is always the fantasy that sometime in the future the real thing will come about.
 If this attitude is prolonged, it means a constant inner refusal to commit oneself to the moment.

-In the mind of the Puer Aeternus, there is always more time.
+In the mind of the Puer archetype, there is always more time to spare.
 He will do something about it … “someday!” (“Someday,” in the language of the subconscious, means never.)

 Those suffering from this archetypal possession are obsessed with pleasure.
 They perpetually ride the “hedonic treadmill.”

-They want to “have fun,” watch TV, play video games, watch porn, get high, enjoy food, and pleasure themselves.
+They want to “have fun,” watch TV, play video games, watch pornography, get high, enjoy food, and pleasure themselves.

-Because the Puer Aeternus is already living in a world of fantasy, porn and other forms of media are ideally suited addictions.
+Because the Puer Aeternus is already living in a world of fantasy, pornography, and other forms of media are ideally suited to addictions.

 Secretly, they are waiting for “real life” to start, so why not pleasure themselves while they wait?

-One possessed by Puer Aeternus fears he will be caught in a situation he can not escape.
+Those possessed by Puer Aeternus fear they will be caught in a situation they can not escape.

-He believes he cherishes his “independence,” but he is the furthest from experiencing true freedom.
-Instead, he hates boundaries and limitations due to his own lack of internal structure.
+He believes he cherishes his “independence,” but he is far from experiencing true freedom.
+Due to his lack of internal structure, he hates boundaries and limitations.

-He doesn’t want to apply discipline, take responsibility, fully commit to a relationship, or go through the discomforts involved in learning and development.
-All of these qualities of mature adulthood require setting and maintaining boundaries.
+He doesn’t want to apply discipline, take responsibility, fully commit to a relationship, or experience the discomforts of learning and development.
+However, all of these aspects of mature adulthood require setting and maintaining boundaries.

 In The Drama of the Gifted Child, Alice Miller highlights the two common forms of denial the Puer Aeternus experiences: grandiosity and depression.
 The grandiose person needs to be admired and can’t live without a feeling of elevation.

 This, again, is a common expression of this eternal youth god.
-As von Franz explains:4Marie-Louise von Franz, The Problem of the Puer Aeternus, 121.
+As von Franz explains (2000):

 He is merely the archetype of the eternal youth god, and therefore he has all the features of the god: he has a nostalgic longing for death, he thinks of himself as being something special, he is the one sensitive being among all the other tough sheep.
 He will have a problem with an aggressive, destructive shadow which he will not want to live and generally projects, and so on.
 There is nothing special whatsoever.
 The greater the identification with the youthful god, the less individual the person although he himself feels so special.

-This emotional sensitivity is another common quality of the Puer Aeternus.
-One that we can easily observe in a disturbingly large and growing segment of society.
+Emotional sensitivity is another common quality of the Puer archetype, one that we can easily observe in a disturbingly large and growing segment of society.

-von Franz explains that in some cases, they have a “kind of false individualism, namely that, being something special, one has no need to adapt, for that would be impossible for such a hidden genius.”5Ibid, 2.
+Von Franz explains that in some cases, they have a “kind of false individualism, namely that, being something special, one does not need to adapt, for that would be impossible for such a hidden genius.”2Ibid.

 Feeling “entitled” is another trademark quality of this Peter Pan Syndrome.

-A fundamental insight from Jung’s work is that the psyche is built on the tension of opposites.
+ung’s work provides a fundamental insight into the psyche, which is built on the tension of opposites.
 Harmonizing these opposites is the function of inner work.

 Highlighting two common archetypes—Dionysus and Apollo—can help illustrate the nature of this psychic opposition.